-Rotary in Queensland have chosen to introduce the new immunochemical faecal blood test (iFOBT) from 2014.
-Both a brush/card type iFOBT kit manufactured by Clinical Genomics and a two tube iFOBT kit manufactured by Eiken are in use. iFOBT kits are superior as they detect only human blood and therefore there is no need for any dietary restrictions prior to doing the test.
+Rotary in Queensland have chosen to use the identical kit used by Queensland Health in Bowel cancer screening, a two tube iFOBT kit manufactured by Eiken. iFOBT kits are superior as they detect only human blood and therefore there is no need for any dietary restrictions prior to doing the test.
 For online sales from this website, Eiken two tube kits are used.
 Eiken kits are more sensitive and the extra cost is a small price to pay for the suffering that may be avoided.

 Only two test samples need to be taken.
 The new kits are more time and temperature critical and must be returned promptly when completed.
 This testing method is currently one of the preferred and most cost effective, accurate and easy way of detecting bowel cancer early.
 It is approved under the Therapeutic Goods Administration for use in Australia.

 Only Eiken iFOB kits are available for online sales.